tronprotocol/documentation-en/docs/index.md

 ```

-These logs show that java-tron is running as expected.
-You can determine whether the node has been started and check the status of the node by sending the following http request to the java-tron node:
+These logs show that Java-tron is running as expected.
+You can determine whether the node has been started and check the status of the node by sending the following http request to the Java-tron node:
 ```
 $ curl http://127.0.0.1:16887/wallet/getnodeinfo
 ```
 If no error messages are reported in the node logs, everything is fine.
-In order for users to interact with the TRON network, the java-tron node must be running and in a normal state of synchronization.
-Whether the node is synchronized with other nodes in the network, you can query the current block height in Tronscan and compare it with the result of the local java-tron node `/wallet/getnowblock`.
+In order for users to interact with the TRON network, the Java-tron node must be running and in a normal state of synchronization.
+Whether the node is synchronized with other nodes in the network, you can query the current block height in Tronscan and compare it with the result of the local Java-tron node `/wallet/getnowblock`.
 If they are equal, it means that the synchronization status of the local node is normal.

-If you want to shut down java-tron node, please use this command: `kill -15 process id`.
+If you want to shut down Java-tron node, please use this command: `kill -15 process id`.

 ## Step 4：Get TRX on Nile testnet
 In order to make some transactions, the user must fund their account with TRX.
 On TRON mainnet, TRX can only be obtained by three ways: